ERIE CANALWAY TRAIL:

 Note; This spur trail leads to Garner St where the Cohoes Heritage Trail rejoins the trail from the north.
 See; Cohoes Heritage Trail Below.

-You'll travel through a tunnel under Johnson Ave, followed by another tunnel under Vliet St before crossing Lansing Ln then Manor Ave after 12.1 miles.
+You'll travel through a tunnel under Johnston Ave, followed by another tunnel under Vliet St before crossing Lansing Ln then Manor Ave after 12.1 miles.
 Map board.
 Manor Ave/Mohawk-Hudson Bikeway intersection.

 Note; Cohoes Heritage Trail.
 You can detour down Manor Ave to view Cohoes Falls and follow a trail past sections of the old Enlarged Erie Canal before rejoining the Mohawk Hudson Bikeway further south near High St. This creates a nice Loop back to the Mohawk Hudson Bikeway.
 See; Cohoes Heritage Trail Below.